Frequently Asked Questions

 All transactions are secure and encrypted.
 We never see or store your payment information.

 Yes!
 We use Purchasing Power Parity (PPP) to make our plugins accessible worldwide.
 Prices are automatically adjusted based on your location to reflect local purchasing power.
 The discount varies by region and is applied automatically at checkout.
-If you believe your pricing is incorrect, contact support@orraaudio.com.
+If you believe your pricing is incorrect, contact us at orraaudio.com/support.

 No. All Orra Audio plugins are perpetual licenses—you pay once and own it forever.
 When you purchase a plugin, it's yours to use indefinitely with free updates within the same major version (1.x).
 We may consider subscription models down the road if we see a demand for it.